Book review: Homeschooling with Gentleness: A Catholic Discovers Unschooling by Suzie Andres

 Limitations to Andres' experience

 Homeschooling with Gentleness is limited by Andres' experience.
 At the time of writing, she had two children, one 12 years old and one eight months old, and she had been unschooling for about seven years.
 I wondered how her philosophy and advice might apply to larger families or families with a bunch of younger kids.
 I wanted to see examples showing other families in action.
-Fortunately, it looks like Andrews has a more recent book that is a compilation of stories from 12 families—I may pick that up next.
+Fortunately, it looks like Andres has a more recent book that is a compilation of stories from 12 families—I may pick that up next.

 Finally, Andres includes a book list in the back with sections for read-alouds for different ages (but only up to the ages of her own children at the time of writing), books she found inspirational, many about St. Therese, and others she liked about homeschooling and unschooling.